Religion In Svalbard

 From 1964, Ny-Ålesund became a research outpost, and a facility for the European Space Research Organisation.
 Petroleum test drilling was started in 1963 and continued until 1984, but no commercially viable fields were found.
 From 1960, regular charter flights were made from the mainland to a field at Hotellneset; in 1975, Svalbard Airport, Longyearbyen opened, allowing year-round services.

-During the Cold War, the Soviet Union comprised about two-thirds of the population on the islands (Norwegians making up the remaining third) with the population of the archipelago slightly under 4,000.
+During the Cold War, the Soviet Union supplied about two-thirds of the population on the islands (Norwegians making up the remaining third) with the population of the archipelago slightly under 4,000.
 Russian activity has diminished considerably since then, falling from 2,500 to 450 people from 1990 to 2010.
 Grumant was closed after it was depleted in 1962.

 Longyearbyen remained purely a company town until 1989 when utilities, culture, and education was separated into Svalbard Samfunnsdrift.
 In 1993, it was sold to the national government and the University Centre was established.
 Through the 1990s, tourism increased and the town developed an economy independent of Store Norske and mining.
 Longyearbyen was incorporated on 1 January 2002, adopting a community council.